 How do you measure the effectiveness of your call center?
 How do you identify gaps and build improvement strategy?
 Here is the comprehensive list of vital call center metrics.

-We have put together a list of 16 call center metrics which we track on daily basis & hope these will help others too.
+We have put together a list of 16 call center metrics which we track on a daily basis & hope these will help others too.

 C-Sat (Customer Satisfaction) **Top Call Center Metrics

 It is a measure of how products and services supplied by a company meet or surpass customer expectation.
-C-SAT is based on customer’s experience with the support or service.
+C-SAT is based on the customer’s experience with support or service.
 The scoring for this answer is most often based on a 0 to 10 scale.

 Average Handling Time (AHT) **Top Call Center Metrics